 A language allowance is paid to staff in certain clerical and technical grades who demonstrate (in a short test) that they can speak all three EPO official languages (English, French and German).

 All EPO staff get 30 days' annual leave.
-Expatriate staff receive a further eight days' home leave (plus travelling time and expenses for themselves and their immediate family) every two years.
 The normal working week is 40 hours, but the Office operates a flexitime system for all staff.